herculescrypto/Crypto-Pendrive/README.md

 ---

-## 🔒 HÉRCULES CRYPTO – Your Seed Safe.
+## 🔒 HERCULES CRYPTO – Your Seed Safe.